Blixeron/shade-ts/README.md

 # Shade: My personal Discord Bot written in JavaScript, using Discord.js

-## Guide
-I tried to make this as friendly as posible for everyone.
-If you're new to this, maybe this can help you.

 ## Installation
-Clone this repository, and run this command in your terminal, once you're inside of the folder that has the bot: `npm install`, which will automatically install all the dependencies that the bot has.
+Clone this repository, and run this command in your terminal, once you're inside of the folder that has the bot files: `npm install`, which will automatically install all the dependencies that the bot has.

 ## secrets.json File
 There's a secrets.json file inside of the ./src folder, where you store private information.
 I can't show mine, but here's how it looks like: